FixedEffects/FixedEffectModels.jl/README.md

 #### Instrumental variables

 - Models with instruments variables are estimated using 2SLS.
-- `reg` tests for weak instruments by computing the Kleibergen-Paap rk Wald F statistics, a generalization of the Cragg-Donald Wald F statistics for non i.i.d. errors.
-The statistics is similar to the one returned by the Stata command `ivreg2`.
+- `reg` tests for weak instruments by computing the Kleibergen-Paap rk Wald F statistic, a generalization of the Cragg-Donald Wald F statistic for non i.i.d. errors.
+The statistic is similar to the one returned by the Stata command `ivreg2`.

 #### Weights